Reporting metric sources

 loop {

-// You could also use `sample_metrics` here and tweak the extents of metrics
+// You could also use `sample_metrics` here instead of `emit_metrics`

 reporter.emit_metrics(emit::runtime::shared());